A Quick Guide to Traveling in Taiwan

 “But wait!” you say.
 “I want to go to a rural town that doesn’t have a train station or a charter bus.
 What should I do?”
 Well, your only choice at that point is to rent a car and drive there yourself.
 That or change your itinerary, but who wants to do that?

 Motorized scooters are also an option, though not one I’d recommend for super long distances in the summer heat.
-They’re more ideal for milder weather or driving within city limits.
+They’re ideal for milder weather or driving within city limits.
 Speaking of which…

 traveling in taiwan via rentals